 The contractor creating or controlling the source of asbestos contamination must abate the hazards.
 All employers with employees working near regulated areas, must daily assess the enclosure's integrity or the effectiveness of control methods to prevent airborne asbestos from migrating.
 General contractors on a construction project must oversee all asbestos work, even though they may not be the employer of the designated competent person.
+As supervisor of the entire project, the general be the employer of the designated competent person.
 As supervisor of the entire project, the general contractor determines whether asbestos contractors comply with the standard and ensures that they correct any problems.